Hybrid Frontend Language Reference¶

 Conditional Statement and Expression¶

-if condition: # do something a = b if condition else c
+if condition1 and condition2 and condition3: # do something else: # do something else # Select a = b if condition else c

 False keyword supported yet.